antlr/codebuff/Rev2-Notes.md

 ### Lists of elements

 We not only have to line up certain tokens, but lists of elements are often aligned.
-There are three key elements:
+Lists can be defined in two ways:

+* Direct siblings with the same rule name
+* First token of direct siblings are aligned (`switch` subtrees are `statement`s with `switchBlockStatementGroup` for cases and `switchLabel` for `default` so they have different names but first tokens are aligned)

+Formatting lists has a few key patterns:

-* Are the elements aligned or not
+* Are the elements aligned or not (first token of each element)
-* If aligned, are they aligned at the start of the elements or on a separator
+* If aligned, are the elements first on line or is the separator first?
+This dictates whether or not the newline gets injected before or after the separator.
-* Is the first element on a line by itself and indented or aligned with first token of subtree
+* Is the first element on a line by itself?
+If so, indented?

 For the antlr example again:

 ```
 a : x
-  | y
+  | y		// the '|' is indented let's say not aligned
   ;
 ```